jaunesarmiento/fries/README.md

 I found it unsuitable for Fries.
 You can still use it if you want to though.
 * Reworked `action-bars.js` and `spinner.js` as the previous versions attach multiple event handlers causing unexpected results.

-See the [changelog] to see the changes in detail.
+* Fries now uses the official Android icons.
+Thanks to [Tobias Bieniek] for this [awesome icon font].

 ## Getting Started